 Veterans in Prevention

 We launched the Veterans in Prevention (VIP) program in partnership with Operation Military Family Cares and Verdant Health Commission in 2017.
-The first team of three veterans has been on the job since then, working with the South Snohomish County Community Paramedic Task Force.
+VIPs work with the South Snohomish County Community Paramedic Task Force.
 Their focus is helping patients with needs that fall outside of the scope of the traditional emergency medical services system.

 Falls are the top reason patients are referred for community paramedic services.
 VIPs work with our community paramedics and falls prevention specialist during in-home visits to provide clients with safety assessments and recommendations